w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Basic-Commands.md

 - <a href="/Bot-features/Currency-Commands/Pets" target="_blank">Pets</a> (You can't lose your pets)
 - <a href="/Bot-features/Currency-Commands/Work" target="_blank">Work</a> (You can't get fired)

 Upkeeping these things means they stay protected, but they do not increase during the vacation either.
 Each stat you need to protect will cost you some money to upkeep, depending on the duration of your vacation.

+Since December 2023, vacation will also upkeep your passive mode, so you can't be robbed while you are away.

 <a href="/About-Dank-Memer/Premium-users" target="_blank">Premium users</a> receive a certain amount of free vacation days based on their tier.